Yes, Virginia, there is a Santa Claus: Adaptations and legacy

-A copy of the letter, hand-written by Virginia and believed by her family to be the original and returned to them by the newspaper was authenticated in 1998 by Kathleen Guzman, an appraiser on the television program Antiques Roadshow.
-In 2007, the show appraised its value at around $50,000. the letter was held by Virginia's great-granddaughter.

-A 2009 animated television special titled Yes, Virginia, aired on CBS and featured actors including Neil Patrick Harris and Beatrice Miller.
+The 2009 animated television special Yes, Virginia aired on CBS and featured actors including Neil Patrick Harris and Beatrice Miller.
 The special was written by the Macy's ad agency as part of their "Believe" Make-A-Wish fundraising campaign.
-In 2010 a book was written based upon the special.
-Two years later, Macy's had the special adapted into a musical for students in third through sixth grade.
-The company gave schools the right to perform the musical for free and gave 100 schools $1,000 grants for performing the musical.
+A novelization based on the special was published the following year.
+Macy's later had the special adapted into a musical for students in third through sixth grade.
+The company gave schools the rights to perform the musical for free and awarded $1,000 grants to a hundred schools for staging the show.

-In 2003, "Yes, Virginia, there is a Santa Claus" was depicted in a mechanical holiday window display at the Lord & Taylor flagship store on Fifth Avenue in Manhattan.
-In December 2015, Macy's Herald Square in New York City used Virginia's story for their holiday window display, illustrated in three-dimensional figurines and spanning several windows on the south side of the store along 34th Street between 6th and 7th Avenues.
-Macy's based their depiction on the 2009 television special.

-The phrase "Yes, Virginia, there is (a)..." has often been used to emphasize that "fantasies and myths are important" and can be "spiritually if not literally true".
+The phrase "Yes, Virginia, there is (a) ..." has often been used to emphasize that "fantasies and myths are important" and can be "spiritually if not literally true".